What Is Decision Fatigue?

 Decision fatigue accumulates faster without recovery time.
 Taking short breaks, particularly ones that involve stepping away from screens and decisions entirely allow partial restoration of executive function.
 This is not a luxury, and not showing weakness.
 This is a performance strategy.

-How Coaching Can Help
+How Coaching and CBH Can Help

-One of the things that becomes clear very quickly in coaching is how much cognitive and emotional energy people spend on decisions that could be streamlined, delegated, or eliminated.
+One of the things that becomes clear very quickly is how much cognitive and emotional energy people spend on decisions that could be streamlined, delegated, or eliminated.
 That depletion impacts confidence, clarity, and a sense of direction in the areas that matter.

 Previous